Rounak-28/Unet-segmentaion-Pytorch/README.md

 # Data
-The data is from 2012 ISBI Biomedical segmentaion challenge
+The data is from 2012 ISBI Biomedical segmentaion challenge.

 # Architecture
 The model architecture is as follows: